FreshFaceSagi/MCP_SERVER/README.md

 - Sites.Read.All
 - Chat.Read
 - Channel.ReadBasic.All

-Snowflake Errors
+#Snowflake Errors
 Verify:
 - Account identifier
 - Warehouse/database/schema
 - Network access rules

-📝 License
-Internal enterprise use unless otherwise specified.

 ---

-If you want, I can also generate:
+#If you want, I can also generate:

 - a **deep‑architecture version** with diagrams
 - a **GitHub‑badged version**